-This home remedy, often used to get rid of a toothache, can also be used to relieve pain after root canal treatment.
+This home remedy, a common method to get rid of a toothache, can also be used to relieve pain after root canal treatment.

 Simply dilute a small amount of salt in warm water and rinse your mouth with it.
 This will disinfect your mouth and eliminate bacteria that may be causing pain.

-Finally, make sure to maintain good oral hygiene after a root canal to reduce the risks of infection.
+Finally, make sure to maintain good oral hygiene after a root canal to reduce the risk of infection.
 Continue brushing your teeth twice a day and floss daily to limit bacteria growth.

-In short, you may experience pain after a root canal treatment.
-This is usually caused by inflammation of the gums around the affected tooth.
+It is common to experience pain after a root canal, usually due to inflammation of the gums around the tooth that has been treated.

-The pain should be easily manageable with the tips listed above.
-However, if the pain persists for more than a week after the procedure, contact your dentist quickly to rule out an infection.
+The pain should be easy to manage using the tips listed above.
+However, if you are still feeling pain a week after the procedure, contact your dentist to confirm that you don’t have an infection.

-Contact us today to schedule an appointment and restore your oral health!
+Contact us today to book an appointment and bring back your smile!